Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 Guess what, we only need two of them for now!💣😥 I don’t consider this time wasted; it was educational, and we’ll be reusing it, so its fine.

-Meanwhile, we did our best — we implemented the OAuth verification process, which gives us a limited API key.
+Meanwhile, we did our best, we implemented the OAuth verification process, which gives us a limited API key.
 With this key, we can still request basic user information, like username, display name, and user cover image.

 There is a use case for our plugin.
 It’s not exactly what we originally intended, but it’s not useless either.